BrantNielsen/DESVisualizer/README.md

 The application can be run by downloading the repository and visiting index.html within a web browser.
 The application is completely JavaScript and HTML based, so there is no backend communication with a server of any kind.
 The visualizer is capable of showing the encryption and decryption of a single block of data.
 The 64 bits of input data and the key can be specified as either an 8-character ASCII string or a 16-character Hexadecimal value on the page.

 The interactive portion of the project uses HTML5 canvas, and was authored using Adobe Animate CC.
-The primary Animate source file (DES Visualizer.fla) can be found in the sources folder, along with the HTML template that it exports with.
+The primary Animate source file (DES Visualizer.fla) can be found in the source folder, along with the HTML template that it exports with.

 The project also uses a JavaScript implementation of DES that was custom built for this project.
 The implementation saves the pre and post state of every data transformation in every round into a hierarchical JavaScript object, an example of which can be found in the file at js/test_result.js.
 The interactive visualization can then display the data from this object.